scipy-conference/scipy_proceedings/publisher/README.md

   changes will be applied (e.g., adding video links once they are posted)
 - "ready":
   This is the version of the proceedings with no watermark.
 This should only be used to publish the final version of the proceedings.
+Using "ready" is responsible for triggering the creation of DOIs and XML submission files.

   ## DOI metadata

-As of 2017, each SciPy conference proceedings and the individual papers in one proceedings are assigned DOIs.
+As of 2015, each SciPy conference proceedings and the individual papers in one proceedings are assigned DOIs.
 As of 2018, the conference itself has a DOI, such that the linking structure now looks the following: